nrfconnect/sdk-nrf/doc/nrf/libraries/others/profiler.rst

    :depth: 2

 The Profiler provides an interface for logging and visualizing data for performance measurements, while the system is running.
-You can use the module to profile :ref:`event_manager` events or custom events.
+You can use the module to profile :ref:`app_evt_mgr` events or custom events.
 The output is provided using RTT and can be visualized in a custom Python backend.

 See the :ref:`profiler_sample` sample for an example of how to use the Profiler.